glujan/drpg/README.md

 without a notice.
 Version number indicates a year and a month when the software was proved to be working with a real DriveThruRPG account.

+### File name compatibility

+The DriveThruRPG client does some interesting things with the names of directories.
+For example, if you buy a product from publisher "Game Designers' Workshop (GDW)" the DriveThruRPG client app will download it to a directory with the unwieldy name "Game Designers__039_ Workshop _GDW_".

+By default, `drpg` gives directories more user friendly name.
+In the example above, the directory would be "Game Designers' Workshop (GDW)".
+However, this causes a problem if you intend to try to manage the same e-book library using both `drpg` and the DriveThruRPG client app.
+When you run the former, you'll get a friendly name, then when you run the latter it will download all the same files again and put them in a directory with the unfriendly name.

+You can use the command line option `--compatibility-mode` to make `drpg` use the same naming scheme for files and directories as the DriveThruRPG client.
+We have also done our best to imitate DriveThruRPG's bugs while in `--compatibility-mode` but I'm sure there are some we missed.

 ### Advanced options

 You can change where your files will be downloaded by using `--library-path